Key Takeaways:

 If you receive a copyright infringement notice on Etsy, it’s important to assess whether or not you have indeed violated any intellectual property laws.

 Take the time to review the accusation carefully.
-Look at the specific claims being made and try to understand why the accuser believes that you’ve infringed on their copyright.
+Look at the specific claims being made and try to know why the accuser believes that you’ve infringed on their copyright.

-If you believe that the accusation is unfounded, respond promptly and professionally.
+If you believe it is groundless allegations, respond promptly and professionally.
 In this case, you have the option to file a counter notice to dispute the claim.

 Do Etsy Images have Copyright Protection?